-The difference of \$2.1 million between the original budget appropriations of \$233 million and the final amended budget of \$235.0 million was due to increased appropriations to fund transfers to the stabilization fund and capital project funds.
-The supplemental appropriations were funded with existing fund balance.
+The difference of \$8.6 million between the original budget appropriations of \$253.4 million and the final amended budget of \$262.0 million was due to increased appropriations to mainly fund transfers to the stabilization fund and capital project funds.
+The supplemental appropriations were mainly funded with existing fund balance and other available fund transfers.

-In total, actual collections in budgeted revenue categories were \$6.3 million higher than expected.
-This is the result of licenses and permits revenues, intergovernmental revenues, investment income and hotel/motel tax revenues exceeding estimates.
-This is largely due to conservative budget modeling.
-Tax lien revenues, which are unbudgeted, also contributed to revenue results.

-Actual expenditures and carryforwards were in line with budget amounts.
+In total, actual collections in budgeted revenue categories were \$3.0 million higher than expected.
+This is mainly the result of conservative budgeting of investment income exceeding expectations by \$2.9 million.
+Actual expenditures and carryforwards were under budget by \$1.2 million in variety of appropriations.